claytose/CS312Minecraft/README.md

       - git version 2.43.0
       - nmap version 7.94
       - UnZip version 6.0
-   - User must configure AWS credentials, the Ansible Inventory file with the correct IP address, and the Terraform Configuration file to point to the correct path of their public key.
+      - netcat version 1.226-1ubuntu2
+   - User must configure AWS credential.
    - Local machine or VM must have Internet access.
    - AWS credentials and CLI are required.
    - The user will set environment variables as defined in Step 3.
    - The user will need to make or have a public key.
+   - The user will need to have the ability to change file permissions.

 Diagram of Major Steps